defold/doc/docs/en/manuals/macos.md

 ## Project settings

-macOS specific application configuration is done from the [OSX section](/manuals/project-settings/#osx) of the *game.project* settings file.
+macOS specific application configuration is done from the [macOS section](/manuals/project-settings/#macos) of the *game.project* settings file.

 ## Application icon